snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 We are pleased to announce the release of the new [Snowplow Apache Spark Streaming Example Project][repo]!
 This initial release allows you to send simple events to Amazon Kinesis and process/aggregate them with Apache Spark Streaming.
 Spark will save the output to Amazon DynamoDB.
 A real-time stream processing system packaged as a demo application for you to build.

 ####In this post
-This Snowplow Spark Streaming Example Project demostrates how you can jumpstart your own real-time event processing pipeline.
+This [Snowplow Apache Spark Streaming Example Project][repo] demostrates how you can jumpstart your own real-time event processing pipeline.
 This is a simple time series analysis streaming job written in Scala for the [Spark] [spark] Streaming cluster computing platform.

 * [Input to this program](/blog/2015/06/01/spark-streaming-example-project/#input)
 * [Output to this program](/blog/2015/06/01/spark-streaming-example-project/#output)